vain0x/playground/2022-01-15-hashweb/pages/example.md

   ()
 ```

-See also #about .
+See also #About .

-- This is #dangling hashtag.
+- This is #Dangling hashtag.